Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the underdog in nine of their past 10 games and have gone 7-2 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Royals have a record of 7-2.

-- When it comes to the total, the Royals and their opponents are 7-3-0 in their last 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 7-3-0 when it comes to hitting the over.

-- The Royals' ATS record is 1-1-0 over their last 10 matchups (oddsmakers set spreads in two of those games).
-The average over/under established by oddsmakers in Kansas City's past three games has been 8.2, a streak in which the Royals and their opponents have hit the over each time.
+- The Royals' ATS record is 1-1-0 over their previous 10 games (two of those games had runlines set by bookmakers).
+The average over/under established by bookmakers in Kansas City's past four contests has been 8.5, a stretch during which the Royals and their opponents have hit the over each time.

 Discover More About This Game